ankurneo/EVA8/Assignment_5/README.md

 1. Nornalization.ipynb  notebook file to run all the 3 models for 20 epochs each

-2. model.py file that includes GN/LN/BN and takes an argument to decide which normalization to include
+2. model.py file has Net class takes an argument to decide which normalization to include(BN/LN/GN)

 3. Nornalization.ipynb use below command to initialize model